 This condition occurs when the drugs used to treat cancer leak and become trapped in surrounding tissues.
 It can cause symptoms that include:

 If left untreated, it can lead to blistering, ulcers, and tissue death.

-Preliminary research evidence reported in PLOS ONE also suggests that DMSO might be effective for treating Alzheimer's disease, a condition with no known cure.
+Preliminary research evidence reported in also suggests that DMSO might be effective for treating Alzheimer's disease, a condition with no known cure.